kennedydane/mcs_mods/ADDON_DEVELOPMENT_GUIDE.md

 3.  **`/give` Command Fails ("Unknown item")**
     -   Check the server logs: `docker compose logs`.
     -   Look for JSON parsing errors.
 A single missing comma or bracket will cause this.
-    -   Did you forget `"is_experimental": true` in the item's description?
+    -   Did you forget `"is_experimental": false` in the item's description?
     -   Is the `"format_version"` high enough (e.g., 1.20.20+)?
 4.  **Item Appears But Action Fails (e.g., Blaster doesn't shoot)**
     -   Again, check the logs.
 The server will report if it can't find the projectile entity (`dane:blaster_bolt`).